swahiliconnect/swahiliNFC_demoapp/README.md

 ## Overview

 This example application demonstrates the capabilities of the SwahiliNFC Flutter package, which provides a comprehensive solution for NFC business card applications with a focus on secure contact exchange.
-The app showcases the core features of the SwahiliNFC package with a premium UI/UX experience.
+The app showcases the core features of the SwahiliNFC package with a good UI/UX experience.

 ![SwahiliNFC Demo App](https://raw.githubusercontent.com/swahiliconnect/swahili_nfc/main/doc/images/swahilinfc_demo.gif)